mlandis/phyddle/docs/source/updates.rst

 The complete commit history for phyddle is located here: https://github.com/mlandis/phyddle/commits/main

+**phyddle v0.2.2** -- 24.07.19

+  * Fix bug that caused lower CPI bound to be slightly misestimated.

 **phyddle v0.2.1** -- 24.07.11

   * New support to save, load, and clean projects.
 Nice for collaborations! |:handshake:|